 Annual Bach Bash details

-All participants are invited to join in a spirited reading of one of Bach’s large-scale choral works, directed by Ivars Taurins, assisted by various faculty members.
-Past ‘bashes’ have traditionally featured the St. John Passion and St. Matthew Passion.
+All participants are invited to join in a spirited reading of a Bach Passion, directed by Ivars Taurins, assisted by various faculty members.

 Lectures will be offered by faculty members and guests on various aspects of baroque music, performance practice, theatre, and art.